FOUNDATION

 So we almost had a ready-made audience of about 30 people who were the cool people

-a chance to play.
-These gigs were very valuable as well as the ones at Crocs
+to play.
+These gigs were very valuable as well as the ones at Crocs in nearby Rayleigh.

-in nearby Rayleigh.
-They also had someone here who helped them along.
+There was also someone who helped them along.

 on one of the Thursday nights he was running at the Venue."[16]